Hedwig Codex: St. Hedwig

 Hedwig of Silesia married Henry, the future Duke of Silesia, at the age of twelve and had seven children.
 She did not have much contact with her family, which was common for the upper aristocracy.
 When she became duchess, she only had contact with one member of her family, her brother Ekbert who was also the bishop-elect of Bamberg, Germany.
 Hedwig became a widow upon the death of her husband, retreating to the Cistercian nunnery of Trebnitz that she and her husband, Henry, had founded in 1202.
-Fourteen years later, Hedwig passed away, Hedwig of Silesia was canonized into a Saint.
+Fourteen years later, Hedwig died, Hedwig of Silesia was canonized into a Saint.

 It was common for noble widows to retreat to a reputable convent in the medieval period.
 Even though Hedwig retreated to a convent, she never took vows to enter the order formally, due to the fact that she valued her freedom outside and inside the convent.
 Hedwig told her daughter Gertrude, who was the abbess of the convent, that she could not be officially bound to the order because she needed to look after the needs of Christ's poor in the world.
 Hedwig wanted to follow the duties Christ designated to his apostles which in return would grant her eternal life.

 By the year 1300 in Silesia, people began referring to Hedwig as patron saint of Silesia.
 Churches in Poland honored Hedwig by adding a feast day dedicated to her on their ceremonial calendars.
-Due to the large number of Silesian Catholics, King Fredrick the Great commissioned a church for Hedwig in the year 1740, known as St. Hedwig's Cathedrallocated in Berlin, Germany.
+Due to the large number of Silesian Catholics, King Fredrick the Great commissioned a church for Hedwig in the year 1740, known as St. Hedwig's Cathedral located in Berlin, Germany.